Prateema1/React-Series/ReactSeriesTwo/README.md

 - For production build: npx parcel build index.html
 - We have to remember to remove main: App.js from package.json file because it create a conflict for entry point. we do not need that when we use parcel.

+# Browserslist

+- To let our project know about what browsers they support.
+It will be configured inside package.json file as an array of strings.
+The mentioned array will definetly be supported but the other browsers that are not mentioned will also be supported..